Harish-Kushwah/Data-Structures-and-Algorithms-C/contribute.md

 ## Licensing

-By contributing to the Binary Search Tree, you agree that your contributions will be licensed under the [MIT License](link-to-license).
+By contributing to the graph , you agree that your contributions will be licensed under the [MIT License](link-to-license).
 Make sure you understand and comply with the license before submitting your contributions.

 ## Contact

 If you have any questions, suggestions, or need further assistance, please feel free to reach out to us at harishkushwah54321@gmial.com.
 We appreciate your feedback and involvement in improving this repository.

-Thank you for your interest in contributing to the Singly Binary Search Tree.
+Thank you for your interest in contributing to the Singly graph .
 We look forward to your contributions!